jxom/hyper-touchbar/README.md

-# hyper-touchbar
+# hyper-touchbar 🚧👷 (WIP)

-NOTE: This is unstable, and will not work in the latest version of Hyper!
+NOTE: This is unstable and work in progress, and will not work in the latest version of Hyper!

 > A Mac Touch Bar plugin that equips your touch bar with useful commands.